Our Team

 McKenzie Cullinan

-McKenzie is a third-year doctoral student with research interests in understanding how phonological and semantic information contribute to word learning in early childhood, specifically in children with language differences and disorders.
+McKenzie is a doctoral student with research interests in understanding how phonological and semantic information contribute to word learning in early childhood, specifically in children with language differences and disorders.
 McKenzie completed her bachelor’s degree in communication sciences and disorders at The University of Texas at Austin.
 She then pursued her master’s degree in communication disorders from The University of Texas at Dallas.
 She is additionally a speech-language pathology intern at the Callier Center.

 Outside of research, McKenzie enjoys attending concerts, solving the daily crossword, playing with her dogs, Dakota and Lucy, and traveling.